ahmedombada/ansible-k8s/README.md

 # Set up

-1. create a .vault_pass file and write a password.
+1. Create a .vault_pass file and write a password.
-2. create your own vault var file and place it in group_vars/all/vault.
+2. Create your own vault var file and place it in group_vars/all/vault.
 3. Encrypt it with ``` ansible-vault encrypt group_vars/all/vault ```

 the vault file MUST HAVE THE FOLLOWING VALUES, except the last one, its not neccessarry unless you want to reach your cluster form the internet: